 In order to protect plant health, Biotechnology Regulatory Services (BRS) implements APHIS regulations for certain genetically engineered (GE) organisms that may pose a risk to plant health.
 APHIS coordinates these responsibilities along with the other designated federal agencies as part of the Federal Coordinated Framework for the Regulation of Biotechnology.

-Established as a formal policy in 1986, the Coordinated Framework for Regulation of Biotechnology describes the Federal system for evaluating products developed using modern biotechnology.
+Learn about the Coordinated Framework for Regulation of Biotechnology which describes the Federal system for evaluating products developed using modern biotechnology, and other regulations that govern biotechnology.

 APHIS regulates the introduction (importation, interstate movement, or environmental release) of certain genetically engineered (GE) organisms.
 All regulated introductions of GE organisms must be authorized by APHIS under either its permitting or notification procedures.